Here are the top Institutional holders of Endeavour Silver Corp. (EXK) shares

 The top institutional shareholder in the company is Van Eck Associates Corporation with over 9.52 million shares valued at $47.97 million.
 The investor’s holdings represent 6.00% of the EXK Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Jupiter Asset Management Limited with 3.69 million shares valued at $18.58 million to account for 2.32% of the shares outstanding.
 The other top investors are ETF Managers Group, LLC which holds 3.22 million shares representing 2.03% and valued at over $16.24 million, while Mirae Asset Global Investments Co., Ltd. holds 1.98% of the shares totaling 3.13 million with a market value of $15.8 million.

 Endeavour Silver Corp.
-(NYSE: EXK) is 26.98% higher on its value in year-to-date trading and has touched a low of $0.99 and a high of $6.85 in the current 52-week trading range.
+(NYSE: EXK) is 24.60% higher on its value in year-to-date trading and has touched a low of $0.99 and a high of $6.91 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The EXK stock was last observed hovering at around $6.77 in the last trading session, with the day’s loss setting it -0.37% off its average median price target of $5.67 for the next 12 months.
-It is also 8.57% off the consensus price target high of $7.00 offered by 10 analysts, but current levels are -71.12% lower than the price target low of $3.74 for the same period.
+The EXK stock was last observed hovering at around $5.83 in the last trading session, with the day’s gains setting it 0.45% off its average median price target of $6.50 for the next 12 months.
+It is also 10.29% off the consensus price target high of $7.00 offered by 10 analysts, but current levels are -65.7% lower than the price target low of $3.79 for the same period.

-The stock witnessed a 46.79% loss in the last 1 month and extending the period to 3 months gives it a 98.14%, and is 11.11% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.76% over the week and 9.00% over the month.
+The stock witnessed a 26.87% loss in the last 1 month and extending the period to 3 months gives it a 83.63%, and is -4.99% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.78% over the week and 8.71% over the month.

 Endeavour Silver Corp.
 (EXK) Analyst Forecasts